Fujifilm X-A1 vs Nikon D3400

 It is notable that the X-A1 offers wifi support, while the D3400 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A1 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the X-A1 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A1 and D3400 can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Nikon D3400 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A1 or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.